raque47/XamarinAppProject/README.md

 # XamarinAppProject
-Mobil app with Xamarin Forms to know the sunset and sunrise hour using Maps to know the position of the user
+Mobil app with Xamarin Forms with an API rest and Xamarin.Forms.Maps to know the sunset and sunrise hour using Maps to know the position of the user

+Raquel Chavarriass